erlang/erlang-org/_posts/2022-05-18-My-OTP-25-highlights.md

 This module is designed to facilitate multi-node testing with Common Test.
 Use the ?CT_PEER() macro to start a linked peer node according to Common Test conventions: crash dumps written to specific location, node name prefixed with module name, calling function, and origin OS process ID).
 Use `random_name/1` to create sufficiently unique node names if you need more control.

 A peer node started without alternative connection behaves similarly to `slave(3)`.
-When an alternative connection is requested, the behavior is similar to
-`test_server:start_node(Name, peer, Args)`.

-# global will now by default prevent overlapping partitions

 # gen_xxx modules has got a new format_status/1 callback.